choulab/lab-website/content/join/blank.md

  css_class = "mini"
 +++

-We are always interested in highly motivated and creative people with a strong background in molecular biology, genetics, biochemistry, or computational biology.
-We strive to create a generous, collaborative, and supportive environment for research.
-We prefer sharing, communication, and collaboration over secrecy and competition.
-We are doing research for the fun of it.<br><br>
+We are always interested in highly creative and driven people with a strong background in chemistry, molecular biology, biochemistry, engineering, or computational biology.
+We strive to create a collaborative and supportive environment for innovation.
+We prefer sharing, communication, and collaboration.
+Read below for our mentorship policy.<br><br>

 ## Postdocs